ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/ui_reference.md

 ## Overview

 A core component of making quality video games is good user interface design.
 Health bars, time limits, and dialogue are all in the category of user interface, also abbreviated as "**UI**".
 This includes anything that you want to display in 2D to the player.
-CORE comes with built-in progress bars, images, and buttons that can all be used to make any kind of UI.
+Core comes with built-in progress bars, images, and buttons that can all be used to make any kind of UI.

-* Creating UI in CORE is mostly a drag-and-drop process.
+* Creating UI in Core is mostly a drag-and-drop process.
-* All UI elements can be found either under "**Object**" > "**Create UI Object**" or in the "**UI Elements**" section of **CORE Content**.
+* All UI elements can be found either under "**Object**" > "**Create UI Object**" or in the "**UI Elements**" section of **Core Content**.
 * All UI elements need to be contained within a UI Container object.
 Drag a UI Container into the hierarchy to start working on UI.
 * All UI elements do different things and be combined in many ways.